ObjectivityLtd/UITricks.RulerEffect/README.md

 # UITricks.RulerEffect

-Example of how create scale effect like in Photoshop with only CSS
+Example of how create ruler line effect with only CSS